oxidecomputer/cobalt/README.md

 git clone --recursive https://github.com/oxidecomputer/cobalt
 ```

-If you happen to have cloned the repo without the submodules, you can do so at a later time:
+If you happen to have cloned the repo without the submodules, you can initialize them like so:
 ```
 git submodule update --init --recursive
 ```